 Do I have to be a high level amateur or professional athlete to participate in your research?

-No. The CTE Center welcomes athletes of all sports and levels to participate in our research.
+No. The CTE Center welcomes male and female athletes of all sports and levels to participate in our research.
 Although some studies are restricted to specific sports and levels, other studies are open to anyone with a history of participation in organized sports or military service.

 Can I participate in the Brain Donation Registry?